 - Think, “when is plant finished producing, what to start next?

 - Water deeply, once or twice a week.

 All of these except Tiny Tim are indeterminates.
-They require staking and a STRIGENT pruning routine.
-Most of these should be available from Salt Spring Seeds.
+They require staking and a stringent pruning routine.
+Most of these tomatoes should be available from Salt Spring Seeds.